dochead/agent-factory/START_HERE.md

 **Copy this prompt into OpenHands:**

-**Note:** The word "bootstrap" triggers the startup microagent.
+**Note:** The word "bootstrap" triggers the startup microagent, which has all the instructions.

 ```
 Bootstrap a new Django/React project called "todo-app".

-Follow ALL steps in the startup microagent exactly:
-1. Create todo-app/ subdirectory
-2. Set up backend with pyproject.toml and uv venv
-3. Set up frontend with Vite + TanStack
-4. Set up Docker services
-5. Initialize git

-Do NOT skip any steps.
 ```

 **Expected Results:**